mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/Deployment_Infrastructure.md

 ::::{admonition} ⭐ Summary
 A Virtual Machine is:

-> **A powerful, stable, always-on remote computer used to run machine learning tasks, experiments, and services—without depending on your laptop’s hardware.**
+> **A powerful, stable, always-on remote computer used to run machine learning tasks, experiments, and services without depending on your laptop’s hardware.**

 VMs are fundamental to modern ML engineering and MLOps.
 ::::